For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 A lot of pension schemes still invest your money in fossil fuel companies by default.

-And luckily, it's very easy to do so.
-Make My Money Matter has all the info you need to get it sorted.
+And luckily, it's easy to do.
+Make My Money Matter has info on how to get it sorted.

 If you're worried about the financial return of your green pension, a Morningstar study showed that the majority of sustainable and resilient companies outperformed their traditional peers over a 10-year period leading up to 2019.